MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-app-key-vault.md

 ---
 # Using Key Vault Secrets in [!INCLUDE[prodshort](../developer/includes/prodshort.md)] Extensions

 This article describes how to code an extension to retrieve secrets from Azure Key Vaults.
-Secrets are a kind of credential used for authenticating en extension.
 Secrets are typically used when the extensions calls a web service.
-For an overview of app key vaults and secrets, see [Using App Key Vaults with [!INCLUDE[prodshort](../developer/includes/prodshort.md)] Extensions](../devenv-app-key-vault-overview.md).
+For an overview of app key vaults and secrets, see [Using App Key Vaults with Extensions](devenv-app-key-vault-overview.md).

 Developing an extension to use secrets from a key vault involves two tasks, as described in this article: